 If your child fights naps, maybe it’s time to get creative and change up the naptime routine.
 Would your child rest easier knowing that you are also resting in your room?
 Or perhaps you have a special story, such as Naptime.

 In today’s technologically advanced world, the chances of a toddler or preschooler having access to a phone or tablet are very high.
-Knowing this, we parents need to understand that the screens and backlighting from these devices actually inhibits the production of melatonin, which encourages sleep.
+Knowing this, we parents need to understand that the screens and backlighting from these devices actually inhibits the production of sleep-inducing melatonin.
 Talk to your preschooler and explain that the tablet, phone, television, or game needs to be turned off before lunch.
 This will give her time to prepare her body for the rest that it needs after lunch.

 Keep a Flexible Schedule

 Children, especially small children, thrive on routine.
 If your child has been fighting naps, make sure that her routine isn’t to blame.
-As our children get older, we tend to forget that they really DO need to eat lunch at about the same time today, and that yes, she really does still need her 1:00 p.m. nap.
+As our children get older, we tend to forget that they really DO need to eat lunch at about the same time today.
+Yes, she really does still need her 1:00 p.m. nap.
 If you’ve been expecting her to nap at times that are all over the place, she may fight your attempts because they don’t fit well with her routine.

-For children under 4 who truly do need a nap, make quiet time as similar to naptime as possible, with the explanation that she does not need to sleep, but she does need to lay in bed and “rest” until you come back to get her.
-For children older than 4 years, a more traditional quiet time is appropriate (link).
+For children under 4 who truly do need a nap, make quiet time as similar to naptime as possible, with the explanation that she does not need to sleep.
+She does need to lie in bed and “rest” until you come back to get her.
+For children older than 4 years, a more traditional quiet time is appropriate.